NAIST-SE/AttractingContributors/README.md

 https://github.com/aminokay/AttractingContributors-proverbs.git

 It is good to be reminded by simple saying or PROVERBS that we wish someone would say to us.
-So why not share them it here and let others see and wish it is going to have a good impact to our life journey.
+So why not share them here and let others see and wish it is going to have a good impact to our life journey.
 So let start with my favorite one:
 ```